mohammadakz/Nested_PPE_detection_FasterRCNN/README.md

 <br />(3) Matching detected workers in two camera views.
 <br />(4) Generating PPE detection safety reports.

-<br /> In order to run the Nested network for worker and PPE detection, run:
+<br /> In order to run the Nested network for worker and PPE detection:
 ```
 Main.py
 ```